squid-cache/squid-cache.github.io/RoadMap/Squid3.rst

 To minimize noise and the number of half-baked abandoned features, two Feature sets are established for Squid3 development projects: The TODO List and The Wish List.

   TODO list:: TODO list features determine the release focus and timeline.
 Each feature must document their desired effect and estimated development time.
-Each feature must have a known active developer behind it.
-The developer must be ready to spend the time to fully develop the proposed feature (i.e., write, test, document, commit, and provide initial support).
+Each feature must have at least one known active developer behind it willing to prioritize the feature and be ready to spend the time to fully develop the proposed feature (i.e., write, test, document, commit, and provide initial support).

+  Priorities:: Each developer needs to prioritize the features they are dedicated to completing with a rating estimating on the order they will complete the feature.
+This makes the priority public, so another developer may join and push the feature faster if needed.

   Wish List:: The Wish List accumulates features that do not meet the strict TODO List criteria.
 Many of these features can be implemented if there is enough demand or a sponsor.
 Some may get implemented outside of the official process, submitted as patches, and accepted into the release.

-Once release timeline is agreed upon, developers must obey it or move their feature to the next Squid release.
+There are no longer any freezing points in the 3.x Roadmap.
+Instead, Point Releases are now made at regular intervals as determined by; a reasonable time since last point release, or a large number of features being added.
+All features must pass an auditing process for commit to HEAD, and any feature which has passed that process at time of release will be included in that release.
+Features which have not reached completion or have failed the audit, are automatically delayed to the next Squid release.
+Which should not be an unreasonable delay given the new fast-track release plan.

 = Squid 3.0 =